browserengineering/book/book/animations.md

 So simple and elegant!
-Now, on every frame, we are simply splitting the display list into composited layers and the draw display list, and then running each of those it their own phase.
-We're now half-way toward getting super-smooth animations.
+Now, on every frame, we are simply splitting the display list into composited layers and the draw display list, and then running each of those in their own phase.
+We're now half way toward getting super-smooth animations.
 What remains is skipping the layout and raster steps if the display list didn't change much between frames.